SylviaRemington/fans-first-fun-feed-backend/README.md

 This app will, most likely, be simplified a lot; and start out as a way for fans to share great, fun moments from the game.
 Once I have that CRUD functionality accomplished, I will move on to creating the dance move part of it.
 That will be more for a stretch goal; and this stretch goal portion may be accomplished after the Project 3 deadline (since we only have a week to create a full stack app with both backend and front end).

+### Addtl:
+In this, I’ll build an Express API that serves as the back-end for a full-stack "moment-sharing" application called Fans First Fun Feed.
+Within this Express API, I’ll implement full CRUD functionality.